kaka-lin/nd013-c3-localization-exercises/Scan Matching/ICP/README.md

 In this this exercise you will be using ICP to recover the path taken by robot traveling around a room that is only equipped with a single lidar sensor.

-The first scan that the robot took from the center is in `blue (target)`.
+The first scan that the robot took from the center is in `blue (target/reference)`.
 The robot then moves from the center shown by the green line segment and takes a second scan shown in `red (source)`.

 ![](images/icp-intro.png)